tidev/tidev-www/posts/2025/sdk_13_0_0_ga.md

 Last but not least: We have been able to clock in many additional hours over the last few months to get your apps in the best possible position for the future.
 While I know what I may repeat myself: If you appreciate our work, a monthly donation via Github helps us to continue to put this level of effort into the SDK!
 We appreciate it a LOT!

-P.S.: We are the first cross platform framework to fully support all these new iOS 26 features - spread it to the world and code strong :slightly_smiling_face: :titanium:
+P.S.: We are the first cross platform framework to fully support all these new iOS 26 features - spread it to the world and code strong.

 To view the full list of changes, see the release notes: [Titanium SDK 13.0.0.GA Release Note](https://titaniumsdk.com/guide/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_13.x/Titanium_SDK_13.0.0.GA_Release_Note.html).